200 Po Vstrechnoy: Release

 200 Po Vstrechnoy was released by Neformat and Universal Music Russia in Russia, Ukraine, Czech Republic and Poland regions on 21 May 2001.
 The album contains nine tracks in both physical and digital formats, with three bonus remixes, and has an cover sleeve that is displays as of a criminal case dossier, with biographies of the girls, fingerprints and partial lyrics in the liner booklet; some versions only issued a four-page booklet.
-A cassette tape was distributed by Neformat in the Ukraine, which features the nine original tracks but two remixes instead of three.
+A cassette tape was distributed by Neformat in Ukraine, which features the nine original tracks but two remixes instead of three.
 On 15 February 2002, after beginning work on English-language material, Universal Music Russia re-released the album that featured a new track titled "Klouny", and a remix for the songs "30 Minut" and "Malchik-Gey".
 This version included a new artwork and booklet information with illustrations of a clown that reflected the track "Klouny" ("Klouny" meaning "Clowns" in Russian).
 After the success of their album 200 km/h in the Wrong Lane in 2002, Universal Music Russia distributed the album in other parts of Europe, Japan and Taiwan on 21 September 2003.

 To promote the album, three singles were released.
-The first single was Ya Soshla S Uma", released on 19 December 2000; the song later gained the English-language version "All The Things She Said".
+The first single was "Ya Soshla S Uma", released on 19 December 2000; the song later gained the English-language version "All The Things She Said".
 It was a critical success in Europe; In early 2001, Universal Music Group hosted a poll for the audience to vote on which song was the best from 200 Po Vstrechnoy; as a result, "Ya Soshla s Uma" came first place.
 The single won the MTV Video Music Award for the Russian entry of 2000.
 In 2001, "Ya Soshla S Uma" won the 100 Pound Hit awarded by Hit FM Russia; they performed the song that same night.
 As of January 2010, "Ya Soshla s Uma" sold over 50,000 units, and over 200,000 illegal copies.
 The second single was "Nas Ne Dogonyat", released in 2001.
 The title of the track was included on the 2006 Russian Dictionary of Modern Quotes (Slovar sovremennykh tsitat).
 The third and final single was "30 Minut"; it was released as an airplay track, and featured an accompanying music video that was directed by Shapovalov.